 Ekow said, “Before I sat in the chair I was panicking internally.
 In my head I thought it was going to be a massive struggle, just like walking was, but when I sat in the chair and pushed for the first time and I knew I was going to be fine.
 I was moving smoothly, effortlessly, without being scared that I was going to fall over or if I looked strange.”

-Now, Ekow takes on our epic TV ad – spearheading a Viking battle, crashing into a museum and paragliding over London, all to highlight some of the amazing things that have received National Lottery funding.
-By playing The National Lottery, you raise £30Million for good causes every week.
+Ekow is the focus of our epic TV ad – spearheading a Viking battle, crashing into a museum and paragliding over London, all to highlight some of the amazing things that have received National Lottery funding.
+By playing The National Lottery, you raise over £30Million for good causes every week.

 On filming the TV ad, Ekow said, “I loved it.
 It was probably the best thing I’ve done in my life.”